New York City Needs Comprehensive Approach to Address Mental Health Crisis

 In conclusion, any efforts to re-locate individuals currently living on the street must be carefully considered and bolstered by equal investment in affordable housing opportunities and ongoing community-based services for individuals in need.
 Many of the proposed elements of the Mayor’s plan will require legislative and executive approval and NYSPA looks forward to engaging in ongoing discussion on these critical issues.

+Edward Herman, M.D., J.D.
 President, New York State Psychiatric Association